section-engineering-education/engineering-education/content/articles/building-a-telegram-bot-with-python/index.md

 ### Conclusion
 To conclude, we have learned about building telegram bots.

-There is still a lot you can achieve with a telegram bot, like connecting your bot to an API
+There is still a lot you can achieve with a telegram bot, like connecting your bot to an API, and hosting on a platform like Heeroku.

 That's all!